Religion in Aberdeen

+Whilst religious affiliation within Aberdeen is diverse, the majority of the population (58%) declared no religion in the 2021 United Kingdom census.
+Christianity is the dominant religion with 30% of the population associating their beliefs with Christian churches including the Church of Scotland and the Catholic Church.

 Christianity

-The largest denomination in the city (in terms of membership) is the Church of Scotland.
-The Church of Scotland's Presbytery of Aberdeen has 41 parish churches.
+The largest Christian church in Aberdeen is the presbyterian Church of Scotland overseen by the Presbytery of the North East and Northern Isles which manages 23 parishes within the city boundary.

+The Catholic Church has 10 congregations in the city, which is within the Diocese of Aberdeen.

+The Scottish Episcopal Church has 9 congregations in Aberdeen with a total membership of 993.
+The city is within the episcopal Diocese of Aberdeen and Orkney.

+The Church of Jesus Christ of Latter-day Saints has two congregations in the city, and the Jehovah's Witnesses have one.

 In the Middle Ages, Aberdeen contained houses of the Carmelites (Whitefriars) and Franciscans (Greyfriars), the latter surviving in modified form as the chapel of Marischal College as late as the early 20th century.

-Also churches still in use today are located in the city centre including Bon Accord Free Church which is situated on Rosemount viaduct near His Majesty's Theatre and Gilcomston South Church situated at the corner of Union Street and Summer Street.
+Also churches still in use today are located in the city centre including Bon Accord Free Church which is situated on Rosemount viaduct near His Majesty's Theatre, Gerrard Street Baptist Church, and Gilcomston South Church situated at the corner of Union Street and Summer Street.
 Many other churches in the city centre have been converted into bars and restaurants.

 Kirk of St Nicholas

 In the Middle Ages there was only one burgh kirk - the Kirk of St Nicholas, one of Scotland's largest parish churches.
 Like a number of other Scottish kirks, it was subdivided after the Reformation, in this case into the East and West churches.
 The Kirk of St Nicholas congregation is now an ecumenical partnership in membership of both the Church of Scotland and the United Reformed Church.
 The large kirkyard of the Kirk of St Nicholas is separated from Union Street by a 147 ft (45 m) long Ionic façade, built in 1831.
 The divided church within, with a central tower and spire, forms one continuous building 220 ft (67 m) in length.